 One of my favorite brands for convenience is Amy’s.
 They are a vegetarian frozen food company that focuses on organics and ingredients you can pronounce.
-You can see my take on many of their products in our product reviews, but today, I sampled Amy’s new Gluten-Free, Non-Dairy Burrito made with organic rice and beans …
+You can see my take on many of their products in our product reviews.
+As a fan of the Indian and Italian meals, we were excited to give some of Amy’s Mexican offerings.

 I was seriously impressed with the wrap portion of the burrito.
 It had kind of a tamale corn look, but was surprisingly sturdy.
 The flavor was pleasant, with a touch of sweetness and a nice bite.
 The filling was basically beans, brown rice, and spices.
 Nothing fancy here.
-The flavor is good, definitely better than the overly-processed frozen burritos my mom insisted on buying from Costco when I was a child, but nothing to write home about.
-If your child likes bean burritos, then give these a go.
+The flavor is good and I love that the beans and rice are organic.
+If your child likes bean burritos, then these will be a hit!

 Since they are non-dairy (no dairy ingredients, but they are made in a facility that processes dairy ingredients – most foods are!), they are cheese-free.
 I don’t think the cheese is missed at all here; there are plenty of flavors going on.
 However, I think Amy’s might benefit from an additional bean and “cheese” version using Daiya vegan cheese alternative, too.
 Just thought I would give them a heads up on that issue.